 In my opinion, when sending an image out to a pro lab, Wal-Mart, Jessop’s, Adorama Pix, or wherever you get prints made, you should export your images for print at 300 DPI….minimum.
 Others will say that you can get by with a lower print density, especially for larger sizes, and they are right as well.

-But I want every ounce of quality made available to the photofinisher, if their equipment prints out at 240 DPI, the extra image information is redundant and ignored.
-However, if their equipment outputs at 300 DPI and you send in 150 DPI prints, either you image will be up-rezzed by the printer or be printed at a less than optimal quality.
+I want to provide the photofinisher with every ounce of available quality.
+If their equipment prints at 240 DPI, it will ignore any extra image information.
+However, if it outputs at 300 DPI and I send in 150 DPI prints, the printer will either up-rez my image or print it at a suboptimal quality.

 You can find your cameras native print resolution at 300 DPI simply by taking the length in pixels and divide by 300 and then do the same for height.

 The results from the equations give you the native resolution of your camera in inches when printed at 300 DPI.
 This is useful to know, as if you desire to print bigger than the native print resolution, you will need to print at a lower print density or up-rez your image.
-Lowering print density for larger prints is usually no big deal, as larger prints are viewed from further away.
+Lowering print density for larger prints typically poses no issue, since people view larger prints from a greater distance.

 To prove my point on exporting for print at 300 DPI for most situations, I created a sample image comparing 5 different exports of the same image exported for an 8×10 print.
 In Lightroom I exported the same image at 72, 150, 300, 360 and 600 DPI, opened them in Photoshop and zoomed in on an area of high detail.